Pind Dadan Khan: History

 The population according to the 1901 census was 13,770.
 It was formerly the dépot to which salt was brought from the Mayo Mine, from which it was carried across the river to the railway; but the bridging of the Jhelum at Haranpur and the extension of the railway to Khewra have by-passed.
 In earlier days, brass vessels were made in the town and there was a considerable weaving industry.
 Embroidered lungis were often sold at high prices.
 Boat-building was a source of skilled employment, and river boats of Pind Dadan Khan make were in request throughout the whole course of the Jhelum.
 However, after the construction of Mangla Dam to strengthen the irrigation system of the country as part of the Indus Basin Project, there is now diminished water flow in the river Jhelum except during the flooded season.
 Manufactured products included glazed pottery of a deep red color, ornamented with black patterns and remarkably strong and of good quality was a speciality of the town, as well as stout leather riding-whips made after English patterns.

 Nandana, a village near Pind Dadan Khan, is the place where Abu Rayhan Muhammad ibn Ahmad Al-Biruni came and he established a laboratory there which is still present.
 Alberuni calculated the diameter of earth in that laboratory during his lifetime; now the laboratory needs some interest by the government of Pakistan as it is not looked after and the building is vanishing day by day.
 If necessary care will not be given soon, there will be no sign of the great work by Alberuni.
 However, skilled artisans have left the area.

-Education

-During the colonial era the town had a high school.
-Within the city limits of Pind Dadan Khan, there are one government degree college for boys and one government degree college for girls already established and running.
-There is also one College of Technology in the government sector and has stated admission for three years Diploma course.
-Classes are started in this college.
-Many other private colleges are also there.
-A number of private schools are there to provide quality education to the residents of the area.

-Almost 80% of the people are educated.